katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 - A user-friendly interface that explains things step-by-step and provides clear guidance.
 - Easy-to-edit character profiles with large text and organized sections.
 - Tooltips or explanations for certain stats and features to help them learn as they play.
-- Prompted updates to remind them when to update specifi c stats (e.g., HP after damage).
+- Prompted updates to remind them when to update specific stats (e.g., HP after damage).
 - Ready-made templates for character creation to streamline the learning process.

 ### 4: Veteran Player Riley